rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 Male and female genome sizes differ (the X chromosome has more base pairs than the Y chromosome by almost a factor of 3).
 In addition, some [mitochondrial DNA][wiki_mito] (mtDNA) also must also be taken into account when determining the size of the human genome.

 Differences in estimates of the number of base pairs in the human genome stem partially from the fact that measurements vary in terms of their accuracy and comprehensiveness.
-However, what "human genome" can refer to also varies, as one can choose to include or exclude the X or Y chromosome, to consider only diploid or haploid cells, or to include or exclude mtDNA.
+However, what a "human genome" can refer to also varies, as one can choose to include or exclude the X or Y chromosome, to consider either diploid or haploid cells, or to include or exclude mtDNA.

-Recently, news was made when researchers fully sequenced a "human genome", contributing measurements of the "_...remaining 8% of the genome..._" - "_...all centromeric satellite arrays, recent segmental duplications, and the short arms of all five acrocentric chromosomes..._".
-This genome consisted of 3,054,815,472 base pairs and refered to the haploid female genome[^comp_gene].
+Recently, news was made when researchers fully sequenced a "human genome", contributing measurements of the "_...remaining 8% of the genome..._" and affording insights into "_...all centromeric satellite arrays, recent segmental duplications, and the short arms of all five acrocentric chromosomes..._".
+This particular genome (the haploid female genome) consisted of 3,054,815,472 base pairs[^comp_gene].

-One estimate for the mean male and female genome size from 2019 was 6,320,012,150 base pairs.
-This paper also put the [^on]
+One estimate for the mean male and female diploid genome size from 2019 was 6,320,012,150 base pairs.
+This paper also puts the mean (male and female) stretched-out length of nuclear DNA of each diploid cell at 206.62 cm, and the mean weight of this genetic material for each diploid cell at 6.46 pg[^on].

 > The male nuclear diploid genome extends for 6.27 Gigabase pairs (Gbp), is 205.00 cm (cm) long and weighs 6.41 picograms (pg).
 Female values are 6.37 Gbp, 208.23 cm, 6.51 pg.
 >
 > [See _On the length, weight and GC content of the human genome_[^on]]

-[Wikipedia][wiki_hgen] presently puts the diploid male genome (including mtDNA) at around 6,017,847,976 base pairs, and the diploid female genome (including mtDNA) at around 6,109,647,513 base pairs.
+[Wikipedia][wiki_hgen] puts the diploid male genome (including mtDNA) at around 6,017,847,976 base pairs, and the diploid female genome (including mtDNA) at around 6,109,647,513 base pairs.

+Given that there are probably around $3 \times 10^{12}$ cells in the human body[^on]<sup>,</sup>[^cells], that most cells in the body are somatic (diploid) cells, and that the mean size of the diploid genome is 6,063,747,745 base pairs, this indicates that all the nucleated DNA

+The distance from our home planet to the other two most prevalent celestial bodies in our lives - the sun and the moon - is x and y, respectively.

+[^on]: Piovesan, Allison, Maria Chiara Pelleri, Francesca Antonaros, Pierluigi Strippoli, Maria Caracausi, and Lorenza Vitale.
+"On the length, weight and GC content of the human genome."
+BMC research notes 12, no. 1 (2019): 1-7.
+See <https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-019-4137-z>.
+Quote: (pp.2) "Considering a mean length in a diploid cell of 206.62 cm and the latest estimation of a mean of 3 × 10^12 nucleated cells for a reference human being [38, 39], the total extension in length of all nuclear DNA molecules present in a single human individual is of about 6.20 billion km (6.20 × 10^12 m) and is sufficient to cover the Earth-Sun distance (https://cneos.jpl.nasa.gov/gloss ary/au.html) more than 41 times.
+Considering a mean weight in a diploid cell of 6.46 pg, the genome weight summed across nucleated human cells would be about 19.39 g, almost the weight of 100 carats (https://sizes.com/units/carat.htm)."

+[^extra]: These resources helped / informed me on this estimate.
+See <https://hypertextbook.com/facts/1998/StevenChen.shtml> and <https://askanacademic.com/science/how-much-dna-is-in-a-human-being-871/>.

+[^cells]: Another estimate for the number of cells in the human body is $3.72 \times 10^13$: Bianconi, Eva, Allison Piovesan, Federica Facchin, Alina Beraudi, Raffaella Casadei, Flavia Frabetti, Lorenza Vitale et al. "An estimation of the number of cells in the human body."
+Annals of human biology 40, no. 6 (2013): 463-471.
+See <https://pubmed.ncbi.nlm.nih.gov/23829164/>.
+Quote: (background) "A current estimation of human total cell number calculated for a variety of organs and cell types is presented.
+These partial data correspond to a total number of $3.72 \times 10^13$."

 Using the more recent estiamte of blank cells and the size of the human genomes from Wikipedia with the lengths of the diploid cells provided in paper, and counting the haploid cells as diploid (haploid are a much small proportion of cells), it is then the case that the extend x times to sun and y times to moon, as the moon is blank units and the sun is blank units away.

-How much does it cost to sequence the human genome?
+As a final inquiry concerning the human genome, we might ask how much it cost to sequence the human genome?
 The cost of sequencing in early date was 4, and it has decreased since then.
 Presently, it costs x amount, and as of (06/25/2022) the Metaculus community predicts blank by 2026, which translated to English means that they believe there will be around a x% decrease in the cost.

 <details>
 <summary>What will be the cost of sequencing a whole human genome in 2026 (in 2021 USD)?</summary>